C-ouch/ComputerVisionClass/HW_5/explanation.md

 ![title][Images/log_acc_lr_0.0001_batch_128.png]

+# Network Architecture

+The network architecture consists of two main parts: convolutional layers and fully connected layers.
+The convolutional layers use filters to extract features from the input images, and the fully connected layers are used to classify the features extracted from the convolutional layers.
+Specifically, there are three sets of convolutional layers, each followed by a max pooling layer to reduce the spatial dimensions of the output.
+The fully connected layers consist of two linear layers with a ReLU activation function and a dropout layer between them.
+The final layer uses a logarithmic softmax activation function to produce class probabilities.

+# How to load the model

 If you want to load the "model.pt" file in the root directory, you basically use this snippet of code:

 ```python